Margot Fonteyn: Nureyev years (1961–1979)

-Despite differences in background and temperament – she was methodical while he was wildly exuberant – and a 19-year gap in their ages, Fonteyn and Nureyev became lifelong friends and were famously loyal to each other.
+Despite differences in background and temperament – she was methodical while he was wildly exuberant – and a 19-year gap in their ages, Fonteyn and Nureyev became lifelong friends and famously loyal to each other.
 Fonteyn would not approve an unflattering photograph of Nureyev, nor would she dance with other partners in ballets within his repertoire.
-The extent of their physical relationship remains unclear; Nureyev said that they had one, while Fonteyn denied it.
+The extent of their physical relationship remains unclear.
+Nureyev said that they had one, while Fonteyn denied it.
 Her biographer, Meredith Daneman, said that in spite of no real evidence, her opinion was that they did, yet Nureyev's biographer, Diane Solway concluded that they did not.
 Nureyev said about her:"At the end of 'Lac des Cygnes', when she left the stage in her great white tutu I would have followed her to the end of the world."

 In 1965, Fonteyn and Nureyev appeared together in the recorded versions Les Sylphides, and the Le Corsaire Pas de Deux, as part of the documentary An Evening with the Royal Ballet.
 The film grossed over US$1 million, creating a record for a dance film at the time, and was shown in over 50 theatres in New York and New Jersey alone over the week of 6 December 1965.
 Under the guidance of director Paul Czinner, who used a multi-camera technique to give the feel of a stage performance, they also filmed their famous version of Romeo and Juliet in 1966.
 That same year, she was awarded an honorary doctorate of music by the Duke of Devonshire upon his installation as the Chancellor of the University of Manchester.

 In 1967 Roland Petit wrote a new ballet for the duo, Paradise Lost.
 It was an abstract, modern production designed to emphasize Rudolf as a virile Adam and Fonteyn as a chic Eve.
 With pop art décor and flashing neon, the ballet titillated the fans, including Mick Jagger and his girlfriend, the singer Marianne Faithfull.